 Wisteria plants have been grown in places like Japan, Korea, and China for well over 2,000 years.
 They arrived in the United States in the mid-1800s as ornamental plants.
 First referred to as the “blue vine,” these plants were named by botanist Thomas Nuttall.

 Practitioners of Feng shui hold the wisteria plant in special regard.
 It is used as a source of encouragement during moments of doubt.
-In Japan, wisteria plants are seen as being durable and resilient.
+In Japan, the Japanese wisteria plants are seen as being durable and resilient.
+In China, the wisteria is referred to as Chinese wisteria.

 Wisteria can also be trained as a bonsai tree.
 You can find wisteria bonsai in many nurseries.